cms-btv-pog/BTVNanoCommissioning/README.md

 python runner.py --wf ttcom --executor dask/lxplus
 ```

+jobs automatically splitted to 100 files per jobs to avoid job failure due to crowded cluster on lxplus with the naming scheme `hist_$workflow_$json_$index.coffea`, combined in plotting scripts

 ### Coffea-casa (Nebraska AF)
 Coffea-casa is a JupyterHub based analysis-facility hosted at Nebraska.
 For more information and setup instuctions see
 https://coffea-casa.readthedocs.io/en/latest/cc_user.html